-NGTON, DC 20549 F FORM 10-Q (Mark One) N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2021 or \square TRANSITION REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition n period from to Commission File Number: 001-36694 Therapeutics, Inc. trant as specified in its charter) Delaware 20-4580525 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) N (Address of pr ark Avenue South 3 rd Floor ew York, NY rincipal executive offices) 10010 (Zip Code) 46) 844-0337 ne number, including area code) required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 gistrant was required to file such reports), and (2) has been subject to such filing cally every Interactive Data File required to be submitted pursuant to Rule 405 of ths (or for such shorter period that the registrant was required to submit such files). er, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an "accelerated filer," "smaller reporting company," and "emerging growth company" Large accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ Accelerated filer \square Smaller reporting company \boxtimes If an emerging growth company, indicate by check mark if the registrant or revised financial accounting standards provided pursuant to Section 1 at has elected not to use the extended transition period for complying with any new 3(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as def Fined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes Securities registered pursuant to Section 12(b) of the Act:
+FORM 10-Q

-Trading Symbol(s)
+☑ QUARTERLY REPORT PURSUAN (Mark One) T TO SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 Fo or the quarterly period ended March 31, 2022 or ☐ TRANSITION REPORT PURSUAN T TO SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 1 For the transition period from to Commission File Number: 001-36694 (Еха Protara Therapeutics, Inc. act name of registrant as specified in its charte r) Delaware 20-4580525 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 3 rd Floor New York, NY (Address of principal executive offices) 10010 (Zip Code) (646) 844-0337 (Regi istrant's telephone number, including area cod le) Indicate by check mark whether the registrant (1) has during the preceding 12 months (or for such shorter prequirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has sub Regulation S-T (§232.405 of this chapter) during the p Yes \boxtimes No \square Indicate by check mark whether the registrant or an emerging growth company.
+See the definitions company" in Rule 12b-2 of the Exchange Act. non-accelerated filer, a smaller reporting company, smaller reporting company," and "emerging growth Large accelerated filer \square Accelerated filer \Box Non-accelerated filer \boxtimes Emerging growth company \square Smaller reporting company If an emerging growth company, indicate by check ma or revised financial accounting standards provided purs ended transition period for complying with any new Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Excha nge Act).
+Yes □ No ⊠ Securities registered pursuant to Section 12(b) of the A ct: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value per share TARA The Nasdaq Capital Market